News from Women on Snow

 ❄❄❄The Association of Wisconsin Snowmobile Clubs announced in July that Bev Dittmar was selected as the 2018 Snowmobiler of the Year.
 She was chosen because of her commitment to and involvement in the sport of snowmobiling.
 Bev will be honored at the AWSC Workshop on October 27th.
 In addition the AWSC will nominate Bev to the American Council of Snowmobile Association for the award at the International level.
 Bev Dittmar has spent over 40 years being involved in snowmobiling, not just riding a snowmobile.
 Her knowledge and experience with developing and maintaining a trail system has made an impact at the State level as her membership, and now presidency of the Governor’s Snowmobile Recreation Council.
 At the local level, she is active in several AWSC clubs, holding various board positions, ad hoc committees and chairing and participating in fundraising activities.
 Bev has influenced new riders through her participation in the DNR Snowmobile Certification Program through development of instructional materials and safety training; and finally, as a role model of hundreds of women who call themselves Women on Snow.

-❄❄❄The theme this year was “Disco”.
-Laura and the staff at Eagle Waters and DJ Justin Pitlik turned our banquet into a 1970’s discotheque.
-A tradition is the hat ceremony where the 18 new girls, who are affectionately referred to as funewgees, trade in their pink hat for the black one.
-On Sunday, Marie led a group for her last hurrah on a ride to Bauer’s Dam in Conover, then back to Eagle Waters for brunch.
+❄❄❄The theme this year was “Kentucky Derby”.
+Laura, the staff at Eagle Waters, and DJ Rich Whitaker of “At Your Request” turned our banquet into an evening at Churchill Downs.
+A tradition is the hat ceremony where the 26 new girls, who are affectionately referred to as funewgees, trade in their pink hat for the black one.
+Thanks to our many sponsors and supporters for the great door and special prizes we awarded throughout the weekend.

-❄❄❄ The women who attended the weekend donated about $1600, through a special raffle and 50/50 drawing.
-This money will be donated to the snowmobile clubs whose trails we rode on throughout the weekend: Bo-Boen Snowmobile Club of St. Germain, Conover Sno-Buddies, Frosty Snowmobile Club of Land O’Lakes, Northern Lights Snowmobile Club of Three Lakes, Phelps Snowmobile Club, Sayner Barnstormers, Sno-Eagles, Inc. of Eagle River, and the Sugar Camp Snowmobile Club.
+❄❄❄ The women who attended the weekend donated over $2000 , through a special raffle and 50/50 drawing.
+This money was given to the snowmobile clubs whose trails we rode on, and planned to ride on, throughout the weekend: Bo-Boen Snowmobile Club of St. Germain, Boulder Junction Snowmobile Club, Conover Sno-Buddies, Frosty Snowmobile Club of Land O’Lakes, Northern Lights Snowmobile Club of Three Lakes, Sayner Barnstormers, Sno-Eagles, Inc. of Eagle River, and the Sugar Camp Snowmobile Club.
 We really appreciate what they do for our trail system!